rapidez/website/resources/docs/0.x/installation.md

 ### Magento

 Because we're making Ajax request to the Magento API; CORS need to be opened.
-If you're using Valet Plus this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
+If you're using Valet+ this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
 With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
-For production you've to restrict this to your domain.
+For production you've to restrict this to your domain within your webserver configuration or for example with this [Magento 2 CORS module](https://github.com/graycoreio/magento2-cors).

 ### Elasticsearch